-Consistent with the local codes regulating light industrial districts and medical marijuana facilities, all proposed cultivation operations would only be conducted in the interior of enclosed structures, facilities and buildings.
-All cultivation operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation of medical marijuana.
-The proposed medical marijuana cultivation operations are not expected to involve the routine transport, use or disposal of hazardous materials in quantities or conditions that would pose a hazard to public health and safety or the environment.
+Consistent with the local codes regulating light industrial districts and medical marijuana facilities, all proposed cultivation and processing operations would only be conducted in the interior of enclosed structures, facilities and buildings.
+All cultivation and processing operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation and processing operations are not expected to involve the routine transport, use or disposal of hazardous materials in quantities or conditions that would pose a hazard to public health and safety or the environment.
 Less than significant impacts related to the routine transport, use or disposal of hazardous materials are expected.

-b) Create a significant hazard to the pub lic or the environment through reasonably foreseeable upset and accident condition tions involving the release of hazardous ma aterials into the environment? \boxtimes
+b) Create a significant hazard to the public or

+the environment through reasonably

+foreseeable upset and accident conditions

+involving the release of hazardous material S

+into the environment? \bowtie